Opae Ula Shrimp 101- Super Shrimp

 Opae Ula Shrimp have a unique life cycle and behavior, which includes reproduction, development, feeding, and social interactions.

 Reproduction and Development: Opae Ula Shrimp reach maturity at around six months of age and are capable of reproducing throughout the year.
-The female shrimp then carries the fertilized eggsOpens in a new tab. in a pouch underneath her abdomen until they hatch.
+The female shrimp then carries the fertilized eggs in a pouch underneath her abdomen until they hatch.

 The eggs hatch into larvae, which are planktonic and spend several weeks in the water column before settling on the substrate.
 After settling, the larvae undergo metamorphosis and develop into juvenile shrimp.
 The juveniles have a similar appearance to adult shrimp, but are smaller in size and lack the distinctive large claws of mature individuals.